Will-Shaddix/RISC-V_Processor/README.md

 # RISC-V_Processor
-a 5 stage pipelined RISC-V Processor done in Verilog for an FPGA
+This repository will have a 5 stage pipelined RISC-V Processor done in Verilog for an FPGA.